ipython/ipython/docs/source/install/install.rst

 If you are installing to a location (like ``/usr/local``) that requires higher permissions, you may need to run the last command with :command:`sudo`.
-You can also install in user specific location by using the ``--user`` flag in conjunction with pip
+You can also install in user specific location by using the ``--user`` flag in conjunction with pip.

-To can run IPython's test suite, use the :command:`iptest` command from outside of the IPython source tree:
+To run IPython's test suite, use the :command:`iptest` command from outside of the IPython source tree:

 .. code-block:: bash